apiato/documentation/versioned_docs/version-12.x/components/optional-components/seeders.md

 and they function in the exact same way as Laravel seeders.
 However, they come with additional rules and conventions specific to Apiato.

-To generate new seeders you may use the `apiato:generate:seeder` interactive command:
+To generate new seeders, you may use the `apiato:generate:seeder` interactive command:

 ```
 php artisan apiato:generate:seeder